netdata/netdata/docs/glossary.md

 ## S

 - [**Single Node Dashboard**](https://github.com/netdata/learn/blob/master/docs/concepts/netdata-cloud/netdata-views.md#jump-to-single-node-dashboards-1): A dashboard pre-configured with every installation of the Netdata agent, with thousand of metrics and hundreds of interactive charts that requires no set up.

+- [**Snapshots**](https://github.com/netdata/netdata/blob/master/docs/tasks/miscellaneous/snapshot-data.md): An image of your dashboard at any given time, whicn can be imiported into any other node running Netdata or used to genereated a PDF file for your records.

 - [**Space**](https://github.com/netdata/learn/blob/master/docs/concepts/netdata-cloud/spaces.md): A high-level container and virtual collaboration area where you can organize team members, access levels,and the nodes you want to monitor.